 Blanch the baby bok choy in a boiling water for about 5 minutes and then refreshed with some cold water and set aside

 Place all the ingredients for meat balls in a large mixing bowl.
 Stir to mix everything.
+Gather the meat paste and then "throw" it at the side of the bowl.
+Repeat this for about 10-15 times.
 Cover and pop them into the refrigerator while you are preparing the soup base

-Place chicken broth in a medium to large pot.
-Bring to a boil.
-Add in the black vinegar, salt, and sugar.
+Place chicken broth and ginger in a medium to large pot.
+Bring to a boil and then let it gently simmer for about 15 minutes.
+Add the black vinegar, salt, and sugar.
 Have a taste, it should be savory with some tangy taste.
-Add in the meatballs and boil until the meatballs are cooked through, around 5-10 minutes.
-Add in the goji berries and let it cook for about 1 minute.
+Add the meatballs and boil until the meatballs float to the top.
+Add the goji berries and let them cook for about 1 minute.
 Turn off the heat

 Assembling the noodle bowl: